 Master Blaster, Sachin Ramesh Tendulkar, is undoubtedly a legend.
 Indian Cricket was drastically transformed when Tendulkar stepped in the team, and the rest is history.
 Addressed as the ‘God of Cricket’, Tendulkar has earned fame all around the globe, and has a timeless aura surrounding him.
-With shining records in his one pocket, and a glorious career in another, Sachin Tendulkar has been an inspiration to millions of his fans.
+With shining records in his one pocket, and a glorious career in another, Do you know some of the lesser known facts about Sachin Tendulkar who has been an inspiration to millions of his fans.

 Even though Sachin’s fans are obsessed with him and know everything about him, there are some facts that are not commonly known.
 Do you want to know what those facts are?
 Keep reading.